-To conduct a qualitative content analysis a further reduction through the application of a temporal filter was necessary.
+To conduct a qualitative content analysis, a further reduction through the application of a temporal filter was necessary.
 This temporal filter consists of a quasi-week sum of articles for each day.
 This quasi-week sum results from adding the number of articles from one day to the number of articles for both the three previous and three following days.
 Consequently, the reduction is based on the concept of reducing the number of artifacts and biases due to single events or dossiers (an overview of a topic from one newspaper that consists of many articles with different foci).
 Weekly artifacts, such as science-related issues for a single day or weekend, were also reduced through the quasi-week sum approach.
+All articles from days with a quasi-week sum of equal or more than forty were included within the quantitative content analysis.
+A cut-off at forty articles was chosen to include the ten peak periods, which reduced the number of samples to a manageable but representative size that still covers the different phases of the issue-attention cycle (Downs, 1972).

 [Figure 1]

-Figure 1: quasi-week-sum plotted per day.
-All articles of days with a quasi-week-sum of 40 and more (solid line) as well as all articles from Mai 2007 and February 2013 (solid circles) were included in the analysis.
+Figure 1: Quasi-week sum plotted per day.
+All articles for days with a quasi-week sum of forty or more (solid line), as well as all articles from May 2007 and February 2013 (solid circles), were included in the analysis.

-All articles from days with a quasi-week sum of equal or more than 40 were included within the quantitative content analysis.
-In addition, the period of greatest publication on the topic from 2007 and 2013 was included within the analysis in order to get publications from all five phases of the issue-attention cycles (Downs, 1972).
+In addition, the period of greatest publication on the topic from 2007 and 2013 was included within the analysis in order to get publications from the first and last phases of the issue-attention cycles as well.
 After applying this temporal filter, nfilter1 = 569 articles (about 20% of the basic list) were analyzed in the qualitative content analysis.

+[Figure 2] Figure 2: Sampling process: Within the first step, all articles collected in the media database (wiso) were scanned for keywords; within the second step, these articles were evaluated according to double postings, media agency releases, and international publications; for the third step, the resulting list was filtered according to a temporal filter; finally, a randomized sample was taken for a detailed actors’ analysis.

 3 Analysis and results

-According to Schäfer (2008, p.
-206) and Marcinkowski (2015, p.
-74), medialization of a topic is recognizable via three indicators: extent, plurality, and a high level of controversy.
+According to Schäfer (2008) and Marcinkowski (2015), medialization of a topic is recognizable via three indicators: extent, plurality, and a high level of controversy.
 With more than 5,000 articles in ten years, media coverage of CCS can be described as extensive.
 Taking weekends into account, CCS has been a topic of newspaper coverage to the extent of 1.6 articles a day on average (3.5 articles in the month of the most extensive media coverage).
 Furthermore, the regional extent of coverage can be shown by looking at the newspaper titles and their regional distribution.
 Eighty-nine titles (individual newspapers) covered CCS, which were distributed throughout Germany.
 About 19% of articles about CCS were published in nationwide publications.
 As a result, the indicator of extent can be observed both on a temporal as well as on a spatial plane.

 Since plurality as well as the level of controversy can only be determined through a quantitative content analysis, the following chapters are dedicated to these indicators.